 It is in the best interests of shareholders for the Company to attract and retain a highly skilled Board and executive team with the necessary experience and capabilities to enhance the Company's capacity to protect and grow shareholder value.
-Remuneration policies are determined by the Board in order to achieve this objective, while ensuring cash and equity rewards are consistent with practices among comparable listed entities and reflect prevailing market conditions.
+Remuneration policies are determined by the Board and going forward, the Nomination and Remuneration Committee, in order to achieve this objective, while ensuring cash and equity rewards are consistent with practices among comparable listed entities and reflect prevailing market conditions.

-Key considerations for the Board when determining new appointments include:
+Key considerations for the Nomination and Remuneration Committee when determining new appointments include: